samschott/maestral/_docs/autostart.md

 ---
 layout: single
+title: Systemd and launchd integration
 permalink: /docs/autostart
 sidebar:
   nav: "docs"
 ---

-# Systemd and launchd integration

 File syncing should happen in the background and should require as little user interaction as possible.
 To simplify this, the GUI includes an option to automatically